rackerlabs/support-how-to/content/rackspace-email/view-invoice-history-cloud-office-control-panel.md

 type: article
 created_date: '2014-03-31'
 created_by: Mawutor Amesawu
-last_modified_date: '2016-01-18'
+last_modified_date: '2017-01-09'
-last_modified_by: Kyle Laffoon
+last_modified_by: Stephanie Fillmon
 product: Rackspace Email
 product_url: rackspace-email
 ---

-To view past invoices for your Cloud Office account, [log in to the control panel](https://cp.rackspace.com/) and perform the following
+To view past invoices for your Cloud Office account, [log in to the Cloud Office Control Panel](https://cp.rackspace.com/) and perform the following
 steps:

-1. At the top of the page, click your account name and select **Billing & Payments**.
+1. In the top right-hand corner of the page, click on your admin ID name or account number and select **Billing & Payments** from the drop-down menu.
-2. On the **Billing & Payments** tab, click **Invoice History**.
+2. From the **Billing & Payments** tab, click **Invoices**.

-    A list of invoices appears, with the amount of each invoice and a brief description.
+   A list of invoices appears with the amount of each invoice and a brief description.

-3. To view a detailed invoice, click the invoice number.
+3. Click the invoice number to view a detailed invoice.

-4. To print the invoice, click **Print Invoice** in the upper-right corner of the invoice window.
+   1. To print the invoice, click **Print Invoice** in the upper-right corner of the invoice window.
-5. To export the invoice as a CSV, click **Export CSV file**, and then save the **.csv** file to your computer.
+   2. To export the invoice as a CSV, click **Export CSV**, and then save the `.csv` file to your computer.